First Baptist Church to hold third annual Blessing of the Bikes event on May 2

 “It’s just one of those things where the people who do ride love Jesus, and so we’re united in that mission even though we don’t share that common interest,” he said.

-In the past, the Blessing of the Bikes has been pretty successful, according to Haecker, with not even the pandemic affecting the turnout too much due to it primarily being an outdoors event.
+The Blessing of the Bikes was successful in the past, according to Haecker — even the pandemic did not affect turnout because it is an outdoors event.

 “It’s always worth putting on, regardless of the turnout, but we’re hoping to continue to grow it in the years to come,” he said, adding that he enjoyed seeing people come together during it.
 “It’s really a church-unifying event for us, in addition to advancing the mission.”